Pascal Humbert: Wovenhand

 After the split-up of 16 Horsepower in 2005, Pascal Humbert played solo and within the band Santa Cruz as a double bass player, until he was contacted by a newly formed Wovenhand by David Eugene Edwards, and Ordy Garrison, and joined them in their European leg of tours before being integrated in the official line-up in 2008 and in recording of albums by the band.
 He left before the recording of their 2012 release The Laughing Stalk.

 Détroit

 Humbert's most recent collaboration has been the formation of the duo Détroit with Bertrand Cantat, formerly of Noir Désir.
 Their debut album Horizons was released in 2013.

 Other

 Humbert and Cantat were also part of a collaborative project for Lebanese-Quebec artist Wajdi Mouawad in Le Cycle des Femmes: Trois histoires de Sophocle (known as Femmes trilogy) within the context of Festival d'Avignon.
-The resulting 17-track album Chœurs of Greek choir renditions for the play was credited to Cantat, Humbbert, guitarist Bernard Falaise and drummer Alexander MacSween.
+The resulting 17-track album Chœurs of Greek choir renditions for the play was credited to Cantat, Humbert, guitarist Bernard Falaise and drummer Alexander MacSween.